schollz/lorenzos-drums/README.md

 **quickstart**

-the first time you start you will have to wait for samples to download. once done you can run by pressing **K1+K3**.
+the first time you start you will have to wait for samples to download. once done you can goto `PARAMS > choose pattern` and choose a pattern. then hit `PARAMS> load pattern`. then goto the main screen and press **K1+K3** to start the pattern.

 **guide**